 Background Accordion Closed

-Dr. Julie Baldwin earned her doctorate in Behavioral Sciences and Health Education in 1991 from the Johns Hopkins University School of Hygiene and Public Health.
+Dr. Julie Baldwin earned her doctorate in Behavioral Sciences and Health Education in 1991 from the Johns Hopkins Bloomberg School of Public Health.
 From 1994-2004, she served as a tenured faculty member at Northern Arizona University, with a joint appointment in the Mel and Enid Zuckerman Arizona College of Public Health.

-Cross-cutting themes which have characterized her work include: utilizing community-based participatory research approaches, working with under served and/or marginalized populations, and addressing health disparities by developing and implementing culturally competent public health interventions.
+Cross-cutting themes which have characterized her work include: utilizing community-based participatory research approaches, working with underserved and/or marginalized populations, and addressing health disparities by developing and implementing culturally centered public health interventions.

 Current projects Accordion Closed

 Dr. Baldwin has had a consistent program of applied research addressing HIV/AIDS and substance abuse prevention in youth, with a special emphasis on working with American Indian adolescents and their families.
 She continues to contribute significantly to this field of research today, as the Co-Director of a NIDA Research Education grant, entitled the “Institute for Translational Research Education in Drug Abuse” and a recently completed project, the “Intertribal Talking Circle for the Prevention of Substance Abuse in Native Youth.”

 She also currently directs a 5-year NIDCR-funded clinical study to reduce early childhood caries among American Indian children in two communities.
 She is the Principal Investigator of the Southwest Health Equity Research Collaborative (SHERC), a U54 NIMHD-funded research center for minority institutions.

 Finally, she is currently a member of the Board on Population Health and Public Health Practice and the Roundtable on the Promotion of Health Equity of the National Academies of Sciences, Engineering, and Medicine.